 Additional Employment Information

 All employees must be US Citizens or have a work visa for the US and be 21 years of age.
-We are not able to sponsor J1 Visa’s for foreign applicants.
 Most positions require a clean driving record with no major offenses in the past 5 years.
-We do not have an internship program at this time.
+We do not have an internship program at this time and are not able to sponsor work visas.

 Housing in Skagway

 We have housing in Skagway available for our employees.
-The group housing is located in the same building as the business and consists of 10 bedrooms with 3 bathrooms, a large kitchen, a common area, and free laundry.
+The group housing is located upstairs in the same building as the business and consists of 10 bedrooms with 3 bathrooms, a large kitchen, a common area, and free laundry.
 The large south facing deck has a view of the Harding Glacier and is a popular spot on sunny days and for cooking out.
-The house is fully stocked for kitchen needs, cleaning supplies, and most other communal items.
-Furniture, utilities, and wifi are also included.
-Rent costs $300 (shared room) to $400 (private room) per person.
+The house is furnished and rent includes utilities and internet.
+Rent runs $300 to $400 per person, depending on the room.
 The term of your lease will match your employment term, so you’ll only pay rent when living/working in Skagway.
 Please note that most of our rooms in employee housing are shared.
 We love pets, but due to the shared nature of our housing, we cannot allow pets in our employee housing.

 Housing in Haines